 For lots of people, self-isolating or working from home is not a new thing.
 Many people who live with disabilities or health conditions experience restricted freedom of movement and may work remotely either for health reasons or because traditional work environments are not accommodating.

-Similarly, women in girls in rural and regional areas may not have the luxury of accessing online classes or working from home.
+Similarly, women and girls in rural and regional areas may not have the luxury of accessing online classes or working from home.
 Women from culturally and linguistically diverse (CALD) backgrounds may face other challenges as well.
 Whatever it is, it’s important to remember that your situation is different from everyone else’s.

 This COVID-19 period is an opportunity to think intersectionally and listen to, learn from and amplify the voices of people with disabilities.
 Follow the hashtags #NoBodyIsDisposable, #DisabledNotDisposable and #WeAreEssential to learn more.